giltho/deadline-manager/README.md

    REMINDER_CHANNEL_ID=...
    ```

-4. Railway will build the Docker image and start the bot automatically.
-The SQLite database file (`deadlines.db`) is written to the `/app` working directory inside the container.
+4. Attach a [Railway Volume](https://docs.railway.app/reference/volumes) at `/data` to persist the SQLite database across deploys.
+The bot reads `RAILWAY_VOLUME_MOUNT_PATH` automatically.

-> **Note on persistence:** Railway's filesystem is ephemeral by default — the database will be lost on redeploy.
-To persist data, attach a [Railway Volume](https://docs.railway.app/reference/volumes) and set the database path via an environment variable, or migrate to a hosted Postgres/SQLite-compatible service.
+5. Railway will build the Docker image and start the bot automatically.

 ### Deploying with the Railway CLI